ovats/eskimi-bid/README.md

 - scalafmt
 - scalafmtAll

-Also in order to be able to build the project I had to comment this line build.sbt:
+Also in order to be able to build the project I had to comment this line in `build.sbt`:

 `idePackagePrefix := Some("com.eskimi.samplebid")`